pwgbots/linny-r/README.md

 ... etc.
 </pre>

+> **Important**
+> Do **not** close the CLI.
+If you do, the Linny-R GUI may still be
+> visible in your browser, but you will be warned that it cannot connect
+> to the server (at 127.0.0.1:5050).
+This means that you have to restart
+> Linny-R from a new CLI.

 After loading into the browser, Linny-R will try to connect to the solver.
 If successful, a notification (blue background) will appear on the status bar at the bottom of the window, stating the name of the solver.

 You can then test the GUI by creating a simple model.
 Make one that has at least one process that outputs a product, and this product must have a price or a set lower bound, otherwise the model will have no objective function.
 Then click on the _Solve_ button at the bottom of the left-hand tool bar.
 The Linny-R icon in the upper left corner should start rotating, while the status bar at the bottom should display:

 <pre>
 Solving block 1 of 1